Wastl-B/noisepy/README.md

 __NoisePy__ generates a random noise image, based on given dimension  and black ratio

-this is still in **development**, for better usage options, arguments and direct file save will follow
+this is still in **development**, for better usage options, arguments, direct file save and more will follow

 __Requirements__: